 The topic of the UK’s exit from the European Union is one which has dominated the political as well as the commercial world for more than three years.
 But what should small businesses be doing?
-The Gattinetts Business Centre is home to a range of industrial office units on the Suffolk/Essex border, so we work closely with SMEs.
-Here are five top pieces of advice for small businesses who may be concerned about Brexit.
+The Gattinetts Business Centre is home to a range of industrial office units on the Suffolk/Essex border, so we work closely with SMEs who are based in both counties.
+Here are some key pieces of advice for small businesses who may be concerned about Brexit.

 Check Out the Official Websites